paymento/paymento-token-vesting-contract/README.md

 ### Functions

-The contract provides functions for the owner to manage stages, whitelists, and allocations.
+The contract provides functions for the owner to manage stages, and allocations.
 Users can buy tokens, claim vested tokens, and check balances.

 ## Getting Started